pocketrice/tonic/README.md

 Customize your clients — parallel, handoff, or "singleton" playback!

+Musician?
+Embed any VST, use a suite of efficient music annotation/analysis tools, and use Tonic as a first-class tracker!
+Plays virtually any audio format under the sun (yes, even .spc!)

 Winamp/Spicetify/TUI repaints available!!

 Short-wave radio support akin to radio.garden and WebSDR!